Roku’s new app can replace its remote, help you find something to watch

 When you first launch the app, you’ll be presented with a list of the channels you have installed.
 You can then tap the channel you want, after which the remote will immediately appear, so you can continue to navigate to the show or movie you want to watch.
 The Channel Store is still available too, in a separate tab.

-“What’s On” is a new section, and it replaces Roku’s “My Feed.”
+“What’s On” is a new section, and it essentially replaces the prior “My Feed” button.

-My Feed was Roku’s first attempt at personalizing its experience for end users, by offering a way for you to track your favorite shows and movies.
+My Feed was Roku’s first attempt at personalizing its experience for end users, by offering a way to track your favorite shows and movies.
 When there were new episodes available, you’d be alerted through a notification in the feed.
 You could also track upcoming movies, so you’d know when they were available to stream.

 The goal was to make it easier to keep up with content across services in the fragmented streaming landscape by centralizing these updates.

 With “What’s On,” Roku instead turns its attention to more generalized suggestions with a curated list of the best entertainment available to rent, buy or stream for free.
-Here you’ll find other content grouping by theme, too – like Superhero movies or top kids’ shows, for example.
+Here you’ll find other content grouping by theme, too – like Superhero movies or top kids’ shows, deals, and free episodes, for example.
+“My Feed” is still available in this section, but much further down – nearly at the bottom.

 While “My Feed” was useful if you took the work to customize it and keep it updated with the shows you were currently watching, in today’s binge-watch era where we power through entire shows, seasons and movies, the feed’s content would quickly become dated.
 You’d have to constantly tweak the feed to keep it tuned into what shows you’re watching now.